-For mature pistachio (> 10 years), nut yield in the current year is the primary determinant of N demand.
-The amount of N that will be removed from the orchard for a given yield ranges from 28-30 lbs N per 1,000 lbs CPC yield, depending on the N status of the tree.
-In three years of experimentation at multiple sites, the ideal N removal rate averaged 28 lbs N per 1,000 lbs of CPC yield.
-This removal rate corresponds to maximal yield and optimal use of N resources, and coincides with a whole-fruit N% of 2.3%.
-(Note: The estimated removal of 28 lbs of N per 1000 CPC vield also includes in the N removed with shells and hulls).
-The amount of N required for vegetative growth in a yielding tree is small in contrast to that required by the fruit, and averages 25 lbs per acre per year in orchards (trees > 10 years old).
+For mature almonds (> 7 years), nut yield in the current year is the primary determinant of N demand.
+The amount of N that will be removed from the orchard for a given yield ranges from 50 to 75 lbs N per 1,000 lbs of kernel yield, depending on the N status of the tree.
+In four years of experimentation at multiple sites, the ideal N removal rate averaged 68 lbs N per 1,000 lbs of kernel yield.
+This removal rate corresponds to maximal yield and optimal use of N resources, and coincides with a whole-fruit N% of 1.8%.
+(Note: This conversion stated as kernel pounds also factors in the N removed with shells and hulls to equal the "total fruit" N removal).
+Higher fruit N removal rates (>68 lbs N/1,000 lbs kernel) occur when trees have received N in excess of demand.
+The amount of N required for vegetative growth in a yielding tree is small in contrast to that required by the fruit, and averages 20 to 40 lbs per acre per year in orchards with 70% or greater orchard light interception.

-The amount of N required (from fertilizer or other amendments) is determined by crop size (yield x 28 lbs N per 1,000 lbs CPC yield) N supplied from water and other N sources including manures, composts, nitrogen-fixing cover crops, etc. Previous N applications in excess of crop N removal can also enhance soil and tree N reserves, thereby reducing current fertilizer N demand.
+The amount of N required (from fertilizer or other amendments) is determined by crop size (yield x 68 lbs N per 1,000 lbs kernel yield) less N supplied from water and other N sources including manures, composts, nitrogen-fixing cover crops, etc. Previous N applications in excess of crop N removal can also enhance soil and tree N reserves, thereby reducing current fertilizer N demand.